Our Heritage

 The Team - Krys

 Before starting with Wootten in 2015, Krys was heavily involved in the wine industry.
-She worked eight vintages at wineries around Australia and Italy, before becoming Wine Manager for Enoteca Sileno and finally Kind & Godfree in Carlton.
+She worked eight vintages at wineries around Australia and Italy, before becoming Wine Manager for Enoteca Sileno and finally King & Godfree in Carlton.
 Krys was thrown in the deep end when she began at Wootten, initially looking after the retail side.
-Today, she is head of footwear cutting and finishing and is the general operations manager and also one of the main people you'll meet when you come into the shop.
+Today, she is head of footwear and accessory cutting and finishing and is the general operations manager and also one of the main people you'll meet when you come into the shop.
 Krys enjoys helping customers push their design and aesthetic boundaries and finding the right fit.

 In her spare time, you'll find Krys making wine for her Galotz label, pottering with Jess & Quincy in their garden, having cups of tea, reading Japanese manga, or cuddling their dog, Hunter Rooney.